Open Letter to Bethel Park

 On behalf of the Bethel Park Police Department I would like to publicly thank everyone who supported the Police Pals Food Drive as well as the Police Pals Adopt –A- Family project.
 Both programs were very successful this past year and we were able to help a lot of families in Bethel Park.
 The generosity shown was tremendous, and it further exemplifies the kind of Community Bethel Park is, “A truly generous, caring, and close community”.

 The Adopt- A- Family also was very successful.
-The original goal was to assist the same amount of families which we helped in 2011 which was 24.
+The original goal was to assist the same amount of families which we helped in 2013 which was 54.
 But that total was easily surpassed!
-The Adopt- A- Family was able to help 38 local Bethel Park families, 19 of which were Senior Citizen Families.
+The Adopt- A- Family was able to help over 61 local Bethel Park families, 19 of which were Senior Citizen Families.
 The generosity and genuine concern for fellow neighbors was overwhelming!
 So many people called and emailed to offer their help in many different ways.
 Some offered to adopt a family as a group or individually.
 Some offered gift cards or children’s gifts, and some wrote a check!
-There were many community leaders that contacted Chief Mackey and I, and asked how they could help.
-Their efforts again did not go unnoticed.
+There were many community leaders that contacted Chief Rogan and I, and asked how they could help.
+Their efforts did not go unnoticed.
 The program is totally anonymous, but for the people who offered help in any way, I cannot thank you enough.
 You certainly did make a difference right here in Bethel Park.
 Sixty-one families had a memorable Christmas because of all of your efforts.
 You all exemplify the true meaning of Christmas, and I think collectively we all have shared in an accomplishment to very proud of.
 I cannot publish any of the sponsor’s names, but please accept my thanks for helping make the Police Pals Adopt a Family such a huge success.

 Happy New Year,